What are the latest funding news in the AI governance market? (June 2026)

 We define the AI governance market as the set of products and services that help organizations manage, demonstrate, and continuously enforce accountability, compliance, and risk controls for AI systems across their lifecycle.

-We include AI-focused governance/risk platforms, compliance and audit tooling, safety and evaluation controls used for policy enforcement and evidence generation, and assurance services such as independent testing, red teaming, and audits tied to AI deployments.
+We include AI-focused governance/risk platforms, compliance and audit tooling, safety and evaluation controls used for policy enforcement and evidence generation, and assurance services tied to AI deployments.

 We exclude generic MLOps/dev tools, general cybersecurity or privacy tools, and productivity features unless they are explicitly used to enforce AI policies or produce audit-grade governance evidence.